emagiz/emdocs/referenceguide/message-history.md

+# Message history
-Registers Message History writer which will track message history.
+#### Registers Message History writer which will track message history.
 <a href="http://docs.spring.io/spring-integration/docs/2.1.x/reference/html/system-management-chapter.html#message-history" target="_blank">Documentation</a>

 Allows to keep track of all traversed components of a message, including the name of each channel and endpoint as well as the timestamp of that traversal.